hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 thanks

 [9:20:01](#By4oGDzwROXc7FU8hm7wQ_VyzLKW6DPOw6GiBiT67E4) <planetsizecpu (Jose Luis)>:
-@gltewalt Thx for testing! you may be the only one that play my game Ì†ΩÌ∏Å, it is a good idea to check the directory where the user is, in a next release I will include it.
+@gltewalt Thx for testing! you may be the only one that play my game üòÅ, it is a good idea to check the directory where the user is, in a next release I will include it.
 Meanwhile, the README file already included a warning to put the desired executable in the main directory.
-About the case on `%data` I'm looking at github to modify the folder to lowercase but the only option found is for delete file, as there are a lot of files I am a bit lazy to have to upload everything again on a new folder we will see, I don't promise anything Ì†ΩÌ∏â
+About the case on `%data` I'm looking at github to modify the folder to lowercase but the only option found is for delete file, as there are a lot of files I am a bit lazy to have to upload everything again on a new folder we will see, I don't promise anything üòâ